 4. Be a part of a team/club

-Through your transition into the freelancer lifestyle, enrolling in a local sports team or a gym and playing once a week or periodically can be beneficial.
+Through your transition into the freelancer lifestyle, enrolling in a local sports team or a gym and playing once a week or periodically triathlon training.
 You get to interact with various kinds of people and share their energy.
 Feeling a different vibe can help you refresh too.
-Similarly, to be amongst people, you can join a book club or art club or any sort of club of your interest.
+Similarly, to be amongst people, you can join a book club or art club, or any sort of club of your interest.
 It is not necessary for you to hang out all the time with your acquaintances from there.
-You will get to see similar faces every once in a while and can eventually develop friendships for the long-term too.
+You will get to see similar faces every once in a while and can eventually develop friendships for the long term too.
 Social interactions are great for building connections.